ageorge95/ag95/README.md

   - use this repo as a package via `python -m pip install git+https://github.com/ageorge95/ag95.git`

-    - to upgrade the package you would have to run `python -m pip install --force-reinstall git+https://github.com/ageorge95/ag95.git`
+    - to upgrade the package you would have to run `python -m pip install --upgrade git+https://github.com/ageorge95/ag95.git`

 # Support
 Found this project useful?
 Send your ❤ in any form you can 🙂.
 Please contact me if you donated and want to be added to the contributors list !